phalpern/WG21-halpern/task_block_proposal-r4.md

 that could be abused to violate structured parallelism.
 Instead, the runtime library would be require to track the dynamic nesting of `defined_task_block` calls to deduce the correct task block for any call to `run` or `wait`.
-The benefits of the `task_block` parameter, however, was considered to out-weight the small risk of structured parallelism violations caused by its introduction.
+The benefits of the `task_block` parameter, however, were considered to outweigh the small risk of structured parallelism violations caused by its introduction.